 Beacons National Park, Dartmoor National Park, Salisbury Plain

 Departure May 31 – Stonehenge will be closed due to Summer Solstice and

 a visit to Salisbury Cathedral will be included instead.

 the tour description including admission charges where applicable.
 OPTIONALS:

 Choice of optional excursions at reasonable prices to customize your

 own experience.
 Please find a detailed list in your travel documents

 throughout the tour

-or Novotel London West (F)
+LONDON Novotel London West (F) or Holiday

 COVENTRY Jurys Inn Hinckley